Apollodorus the Sicilian: Life

+Apollodorus was believed to have been originally a servant of Egyptian race of Cleopatra VII who gained her trust and rose to power to become her adviser as mentioned by historian Plutarch.

 When Caesar came to Alexandria in the summer of 48 BC he summoned the estranged Ptolemaic brother and sister to submit to his decision.
 Ptolemy XIII was at this time with his army at the Egyptian border near Pelusium opposite the troops of Cleopatra.
-He was first to go to Caesar.
+He was the first to go to Caesar.

 Cleopatra first sent negotiators to explain her point of view but, according to the historian Cassius Dio, she soon became convinced that if she came personally she could more easily win the Roman ruler over by her charm and beauty.
 Caesar promised her a confidential conversation.

 Apparently Ptolemy XIII tried to block his sister's access to Alexandria.
 Plutarch gives an account of her adventurous journey to the Egyptian capital.
 According to this report she chose from her retinue only one follower, Apollodorus the Sicilian, and travelled with him to Alexandria.
 The Roman poet Lucan claims, that when Cleopatra arrived near the city she bribed a guardian to remove the defensive chains in the harbour of Pharus.
 In any case she entered the harbour of Alexandria by sea, because both Plutarch and Lucan say that she landed unobserved with her barque near the royal palace.
 According to Plutarch this happened in the twilight, and the Greek biographer adds that Cleopatra thought that her only chance to get to Caesar was to stretch herself at full length inside a bed-sack or carpet while Apollodorus tied it up with a cord and carried it past the guardians into the palace.
 The Egyptian Queen allegedly succeeded in that way in reaching the Roman general and in winning him over with this bold action.
 The credibility of this episode is disputed among scholars.
-But it is certain that Cleopatra gained Caesar’s support by her appearance in person.
+But it is certain that Cleopatra gained Caesar's support by her appearance in person.

 Nothing else is known about Apollodorus.